CacheGuard-OS

 cg-ca.certificate and

-cg-ca.key and are placed on a TFTP file server reachable at 172.18.2.1 use the following commands:
+cg-ca.key and are placed on a trusted SFTP file server having the

 - apply